 Minimize CFPB Complaints By Not Assuming Anything

 Your debt collection agents should do their homework before contacting the debtors.
 For example, they should review the file to make sure the debt has not already been paid.
 Agents should never alienate the debtors.
-The debt in question may be a mistake, and not a collections issue.
+The deficit in question may be a mistake and not a collections issue.
 All employees must be careful with their words and tone when initially speaking with the debtors.
-They need to wait, and actually listen to what the debtors have to say.
+They need to wait and listen to what the debtors have to say.
 Once again, document all conversations.

 Minimize CFPB Complaints By Acting Pleasant

-Your debt collection agents should speak with the debtors in a pleasant manner.
+Your debt collection agents should speak with the debtors pleasantly.
 The tone of their voice can dictate how the conversation will go.
 They need to keep in mind that debtors are facing a difficult situation.
-If the agents begin the conversation with a friendly, non-confrontational tone, it is far more likely that the debtors will respond in a positive manner.
-Agents should ask if there is anything they can do to help alleviate the situation, provide additional information if needed, and act like they actually care.
+If the agents begin the discussion with a friendly, non-confrontational tone, it is far more likely that the debtors will respond positively.
+Agents should ask if there is anything they can do to help alleviate the situation, provide additional information if needed, and act as they care.

 Minimize CFPB Complaints By Remaining Calm In All Situations